 - A. A taxpayer electing to withdraw a protest pending before the administrative hearings office shall execute a written withdrawal of protest.
 The written withdrawal must include the taxpayer's signature or the signature of a bona fide employee of the taxpayer, even when the taxpayer has an authorized representative.
 The written withdrawal need not include the taxpayer's reasons for withdrawing the protest.
 The written withdrawal must include adequate information to properly identify the taxpayer and the file at protest, such as the administrative hearings office's case number, TRD's assessment letter i.d. number or the date the protest was filed.
-A written withdrawal form provided and approved by TRD is sufficient to adequately identify the taxpayer and the protest. - B. Upon receipt of a withdrawal of protest which does not satisfy the requirement stated herein, which appears irregular on its face, which fails to adequately address all issues pending in a protest, or which is indefinite, uncertain, or ambiguous, the administrative hearings office shall notify the parties, attorneys, or authorized representatives of the identified deficiency.
-The hearing officer may leave the matter on the calendar as scheduled, set a status conference to address the issues, or order the parties to submit a new withdrawal, if they are able to, addressing the issues.

-C. A properly executed withdrawal of protest satisfying the requirements of this section shall result in the closing of the protest and the administrative file as of the date of filing.
-If a withdrawal of protest is insufficient for any reason, the hearing officer may enter an order closing a protest after notice and opportunity to be heard regarding any deficiencies in the withdrawal.

-22.600.3.14 SUMMARY DISPOSITIONS OF PROTESTS:

-- A. Where there is well-settled law addressing the issue identified on the face of the pleadings, or when it appears from the face of the pleadings in the administrative file that there is no genuine issue as to any material fact, the hearing officer may propose a summary disposition of the protest under the following procedure: - (1) the hearing officer shall provide to the parties, their attorneys, or authorized representatives a written proposed summary disposition based on a review of the administrative file; - (2) the parties, their attorneys, or authorized representatives shall be provided with no less than 15 days in which to respond to the proposed summary disposition; - (3) a response to a proposed summary disposition shall include the factual or legal basis in support of or in opposition to the proposed summary disposition; - (4) no reply to a response shall be allowed; - (5) the failure to respond to a proposed summary disposition may be deemed as concurrence in the proposed summary disposition; - (6) upon review of the responses to a proposed summary disposition, the hearing officer shall withdraw the proposed summary disposition and schedule the matter to be heard if either party makes a bona fide objection and argument, or enter a decision and order consistent with the proposed summary disposition if the parties consent, concede, fail to object or otherwise fail to meaningfully address the proposed summary disposition.
-[22.600.3.14 NMAC N, 2/1/2018]
+A written withdrawal form provided and approved by TRD is sufficient to adequately identify the taxpayer and the protest. - B. A properly executed withdrawal of protest satisfying the requirements of this section shall result in the issuance of an order closing of the protest, the administrative file, and vacating any scheduled hearings in the matter.
+The withdrawal shall be deemed conclusive and dispositive as to all issues that were raised, or could have been raised, in the protest. - C. Upon receipt of a withdrawal of protest which does not satisfy the requirement stated herein, which appears irregular on its face, which fails to adequately address all issues pending in a protest, or which is indefinite, uncertain, or ambiguous, the hearing officer may require the parties to address the deficiencies, may reject the withdrawal as inadequate, may leave the matter on the calendar as scheduled, may set a status conference to address the issues with the withdrawal, or may order the parties to submit a new withdrawal, if they are able to, addressing the deficiencies.
+The hearing officer may also choose to accept an inadequate withdrawal as is, noting the deficiency for the record and giving the parties a period of time to correct the deficiencies or make any objections in light of the identified deficiencies before the withdrawal is adopted as conclusive in the matter.
+[22.600.3.14 NMAC Rp.
+22.600.3.13 NMAC, 8/25/2020] - 22.600.3.15 SUMMARY DISPOSITIONS OF PROTESTS: Where there is well-settled law addressing the issue identified on the face of the pleadings, or when it appears from the face of the pleadings in the administrative file that there is no genuine issue as to any material fact, the hearing officer may propose a summary disposition of the protest under the following procedure: - A. the hearing officer shall provide to the parties, their attorneys, or authorized representatives a written proposed summary disposition based on a review of the administrative file; - B. the parties, their attorneys, or authorized representatives shall be provided with no less than 15 days in which to respond to the proposed summary disposition; - C. a response to a proposed summary disposition shall include the factual or legal basis in support of or in opposition to the proposed summary disposition; - D. no reply to a response shall be allowed; - ${\bf E}{f \cdot}$ the failure to respond to a proposed summary disposition may be deemed as concurrence in the proposed summary disposition; - F. upon review of the responses to a proposed summary disposition, the hearing officer shall withdraw the proposed summary disposition and schedule the matter to be heard if either party makes a bona fide objection and argument, or enter a decision and order consistent with the proposed summary disposition if the parties consent, concede, fail to object or otherwise fail to meaningfully address the proposed summary disposition.
+[22.600.3.15 NMAC Rp.
+22.600.3.14 NMAC, 8/25/2020]